STEllAR-GROUP/hpx/docs/sphinx/about_hpx/people.rst

 Thanks also to the following people who contributed directly or indirectly to the project through discussions, pull requests, documentation patches, etc.

+* Jan Mełech, for adding automatic serialization of simple structs.
+* Austin McCartney, for adding concept emulation of the Ranges TS bidirectional and random access iterator concepts.
+* Marco Diers, reporting and fixing issues related PMIx.
+* Maximilian Bremer, for reporting multiple issues and extending the component migration tests.
+* Piotr Mikołajczyk, for his improvements and fixes to the set and count algorithms.
+* Grant Rostig, for reporting several deficiencies on our web pages.
 * Jakub Golinowski, for implementing an |hpx| backend for OpenCV and in the process improving documentation and reporting issues.
 * Mikael Simberg (|cscs|_), for his tireless help cleaning up and maintaining
   |hpx|.
-* Tianyi Zhang, for his work on HPXMP
+* Tianyi Zhang, for his work on HPXMP.
-* Shahrzad Shirzad, for her contributions related to Phylanx
+* Shahrzad Shirzad, for her contributions related to Phylanx.
 * Christopher Ogle, for his contributions to the parallel algorithms.
 * Surya Priy, for his work with statistic performance counters.
 * Anushi Maheshwari, for her work on random number generation.